 BC Coroners Service

-The British Columbia Coroners Service is responsible for investigating all unnatural, sudden and unexpected, unexplained or unattended deaths in the province.
+The Coroners Service investigates all unnatural, sudden and unexpected, unexplained or unattended deaths in British Columbia.
 It makes recommendations to improve public safety and prevent death in similar circumstances.

 - The identity of the deceased